specklesystems/speckle-server/readme.md

 ## Developing and Debugging

-To get started, first clone this repo & run `npm install`.
-Next, you'll need to run `lerna bootstrap` to initialize the dependencies of all packages (server & frontend).

-After these steps are complete, run `lerna run dev --stream`.
-Alternatively, you can `npm run dev` independently in each separate package (this will make for less spammy output).
+To get started, first clone this repo.
+Check out the detailed instructions for each module in their respective folder (see links above).

 ## Contributing